Moderate Nesting and Cross-Equatorial Asymmetry of Active Regions in Solar Cycle 24: Data

 \section{Data}

 For this study, we employ synoptic Carrington rotation maps of the vector magnetic field, $B_r$, from the Helioseismic and Magnetic Imager (HMI; \citealt{Scherrer2012, Schou2012}) on board the Solar Dynamics Observatory (SDO).
 The synoptic maps provide full-Sun coverage of the photospheric magnetic field by assembling central meridian observations over a full Carrington rotation of 27.2753 days, enabling consistent analysis of the longitudinal distribution of solar activity.
 The maps can be accessed through JSOC in the data series \textit{hmi.synoptic\_mr\_polfil\_720s}.
 The dimensions are 3600 $\times$ 1440 with equal steps in longitude and sine latitude with values in the units of Mx cm$^{-2}$.

-In addition, we make use of the Solar Photospheric Ephemeral Active Region (SPEAR) catalog (http://hmi.stanford.edu/hminuggets/?p=3730), which is based on the Space-weather HMI Active Region Patch (SHARP) data product.
+In addition, we use of the Solar Photospheric Ephemeral Active Region (SPEAR) catalog \url{http://hmi.stanford.edu/hminuggets/?p=3730}, that is based on the Space-weather HMI Active Region Patch (SHARP) data product.
 SHARPs identify and track ARs in near-real time using HMI vector magnetograms \citep{Bobra2014}, and the SPEAR catalog provides a tabulated set of data by compiling AR properties such as total flux, latitude and longitude location, tilt angle, etc., when the SHARP regions are nearest to the central meridian.
 Each SHARP region is only found once in the catalog.

+The monthly hemispheric sunspot numbers provided by the World Data Center for the Sunspot Index and Long-term Solar Observations (WDC-SILSO) are used to show the evolution of Solar Cycle 24 in the North and South hemispheres \citep{SILSO2026}.
+Monthly values are calculated as averages of daily hemispheric counts and are distributed in the Version 2.0 SILSO data release, which provides a recalibrated and internally consistent extension of the international sunspot number series.
+The dataset, available since 1992, can be found here; \url{https://www.sidc.be/SILSO/datafiles}.